-A new version of a container work does not make the resulting complex work a container work as well.
-The inclusion of expressions from a complex work in a container work does not make the container work itself complex.
+A new version of a container work does not make the resulting complex work a Container Work as well.
+The inclusion of expressions from a complex work in a Container Work does not make the Container Work itself complex.

-The conceptual content of the anthology titled "American Women Poets of the Nineteenth Century: An Anthology", edited by Cheryl Walker and published by Rutgers University Press in July 1992 [an F48 Aggregation Work]
+The aggregation and arrangement concept of the anthology titled "American Women Poets of the Nineteenth Century: An Anthology", edited by Cheryl Walker and published by Rutgers University Press in July 1992 [an F48 Aggregation Work]

-The conceptual content of the layout created by printer Guido Morris for the text of Michael Hamburger's English translation of 12 poems by Georg Trakl for publication in 1952 [an F43 Publication Work]
+The concept for the layout created by printer Guido Morris for the text of Michael Hamburger's English translation of 12 poems by Georg Trakl for publication in 1952 [an F43 Publication Work]

-The concept, on behalf of publisher named "Dell", of issuing together in 2002 three novels, titled "The partner", "The street lawyer", and "A time to kill", by author named "John Grisham"; on the box that contains the three separate volumes (in no way different from their original publication), a statement reads: "Three #1 bestsellers by John Grisham" [an F43 Publication Work]
+The concept by the publisher named "Dell" of issuing together, in 2002, three novels entitled "The Partner", "The Street Lawyer", and "A time to kill", by the author named "John Grisham"; on the box that contains the three separate volumes, in no way different from their original publication.
+(A statement reads: "Three #1 bestsellers by John Grisham") [an F43 Publication Work]

-The conceptual content of Sergei Radlov's mise-en-scène of a Yiddish translation of the textual work known as "King Lear" in Moscow in 1935 [an F51 Performance Work]
+The concept of Sergei Radlov's mise-en-scène of a Yiddish translation of the textual work known as "King Lear" in Moscow in 1935 [an F51 Performance Work]